IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-32.png)

 55. Close the vCloud Director web dashboard and return to the IBM Cloud dashboard.
-From the drop-down in the top right corner of the interface (as shown in the screenshot below), click the **Actions** button.
+From the drop-down in the top right corner of the interface (as shown in the screenshot below), click the **Actions** button. *Note:* this step, and **Step 56** and **Step 57**, is not shown as part of the Click-thru demonstration.

 56. Select the **Monitoring** button to open the IBM Cloud monitoring dashboard for the VMware Shared instance.